GeneralSergal/ORP/ORP_RUNTIME.md

 - Cannot modify L2 or L3
 - Cannot declare system truth
 - Cannot override governance decisions
+- L4 outputs are computational artifacts only.
+Visualization is optional and external to execution semantics.

 **Role:** L4 is an inference system, not an authority system.